PFKimmerle/Substack/Web_Development/README.md

 ## Projects Overview

+### ChoreMate
+A household chore manager that uses free APIs to generate chore suggestions.

 ### MERN Stack Project
 A full-stack application using MongoDB, Express, React, and Node.js.
 This project demonstrates creating and deploying a MERN application.